cycle/docs/advanced/collections.md

 > See https://github.com/cycle/orm/issues/24

-## Accessing collection
+## Accessing Collection
-ORM will automatically instantiate collection instance for your relations, however you still required to initiate empty collections in your contructor to use newly created entities:
+ORM will automatically instantiate collection instance for your relations, however, you still required to initiate empty collections in your constructor to use newly created entities:

 ```php
 /** @Entity */